Danish-Ai-Lab/Hotaru-Project-install-full/README.md

 Follow the [link](https://tek2tech.com/ubuntu-2004-desktop-environment/)

+When you insert SD card and try to open by raspberry pi, ***do not write the login name and pass word imidately***

+You need to wait for 2 min ~

 #### For Raspberry pi3, it is better not to install ubuntu desktop or install xubuntu, lubuntu desktop